-The samples of random fields evaluated in locations of integration points were simulated by methods described in (Vořechovský 2005; Vořechovský 2004b; Vořechovský and Novák 2005).
+The samples of random fields evaluated in locations of integration points were simulated by methods described in [4,2,16].
 The simulated random fields are stationary, isotropic and homogeneous.
 Briefly, the orthogonal transformation of covariance matrix has been used in combination with Latin Hypercube Sampling of the random part of field expansion.
 Such a combination proved itself to be very effective in providing samples of random fields leading to high accuracy in estimated response statistics compared to classical Monte Carlo sampling.
-Numerical studies documenting this efficiency are published by (Vořechovský 2005; Vořechovský 2004b; Vořechovský and Novák 2005).
-This is extremely important property in cases when evaluation of each response is very time consuming.
+Numerical studies documenting this efficiency are published in [4,2,16].
+This is extremely important property in cases when evaluation of each one response is very time consuming.
 In our case the evaluation is represented by one computation of response by nonlinear finite element method with microplane material model.
 Clearly this is very expensive and we must keep the number of simulations as low as possible.
-The number of 64 simulations was tested to be high enough and providing stable and accurate statistical estimates of field's statistics (averages, sample standard deviations, autocorrelation structure) as well as reproducible estimates of statistics of structural response (nominal strength etc.).
+The number of 64 simulations was tested to be high enough and enabling stable and accurate statistical estimates of field's statistics (averages, sample standard deviations, autocorrelation structure) as well as reproducible estimates of statistics of structural response (nominal strength etc.).

-The automatic simulation of all structural responses was done by software SARA integrating (i) ATENA software (evaluation of response) on one side and (ii) FREET software (Vořechovský 2004b; Novák et al. 2005; Novák et al. 2003a) (simulation of samples of random parameters, statistical assessment) on the other side.
+The automatic simulation of all structural responses was done by software SARA integrating (i) ATENA software (evaluation of response) on one side and (ii) FREET software [2,17,18] (simulation of samples of random parameters, statistical assessment) on the other side.

-In Figure 3 we plot computed sets of loaddisplacement diagrams and sketch the definition of displacement (separation of two measuring points).
-Selected load displacement curves are highlighted and the corresponding realizations of random strength fields are plotted in Figure 4.
-The letter denotes specimen size and the integer denotes the number of simulation.
-Besides the most frequent simple loaddisplacement functions we purposely highlighted several curves with unusual shape (snap-back type or "a loop").
+In Fig. 3 we plot computed sets of load-displacement diagrams and sketch the definition of displacement (separation of two measuring points).
+Selected load displacement curves are highlighted and the corresponding realizations of random strength fields are plotted in Fig. 4.
+The letter denotes specimen size and the integer denotes number of simulation.
+Besides the most frequent simple load-displacement functions we purposely highlighted several curves with unusual shape (snap-back type or "a loop").
 In routine practice of testing concrete structures such special shapes can be experimentally measured just occasionally.
-As discussed later, in our case some unusual or unexpected curves are obtained partly due to the definition of displacement Δ_u and mainly due to the spatial randomness with high variability.
-The comparison of peak strength of deterministic load-displacement diagram with the mean value of nominal strength can be made in Figure 3.
+As discussed later, in our case some unusual of unexpected curves are obtained partly thanks to the definition of displacement diagram with mean value of nominal strength can be made in Fig. 3.
 The difference between them grows with specimen size.
-While for size C the mean strength nearly coincides with the peak of deterministic diagram, for specimen size E the deterministic curve is above all 64 random realizations of the diagram, see Figure 3.
+While for size C the mean strength nearly coincides with the peak of deterministic diagram, for specimen size E the deterministic curve is above all 64 random realizations of the diagram, see Fig. 3.